 Create a Custom Helper in Laravel

-Laravel is a widely used powerful PHP framework that comes with rich set of built-in helpers and classes.
-Learn in this post how to create a helper in laravel for re-usability.
+Laravel is a widely used, powerful PHP framework that comes with a rich set of built-in helpers and classes.
+Learn in this post how to create a helper in Laravel for reusability.

 Create Custom Helper in Laravel

-When developing a laravel application a custom laravel helper is sometimes needed to re-use certain logic throughout the application.
-These helper functions can include unit conversion, formatting data, showing prices in certain format, converting dates to specific format or just simplifying repetitive tasks.
-In this post we will see how to create laravel helper and load it into application for use step by step.
+When developing a Laravel application, a custom Laravel helper is sometimes needed to reuse certain logic throughout the application.
+These helper functions can include unit conversion, formatting data, showing prices in a certain format, converting dates to a specific format or just simplifying repetitive tasks.
+In this post, we will see how to create a Laravel helper and load it into the application for use step by step.

 How to Create a Laravel Helper?

 It is crucial for any web application to avoid code duplication.
-In laravel application custom helper functions can be defined and can be used throughout application making it easier for future changes.
-In order to use any helper function we first need to create a helper file in laravel.
-Helper files can be created anywhere in application but a common and clean approach is to create it inside app/Helpers directory.
+In a Laravel application, custom helper functions can be defined and can be used throughout the application, making it easier for future changes.
+In order to use any helper function, we first need to create a helper file in Laravel.
+Helper files can be created anywhere in the application, but a common and clean approach is to create it inside the app/Helpers directory.

 mkdir app/Helpers